pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 This metadata allows Application Live View, specifically the connector, to discover app instances so that Application Live View can access the actuator data from those workloads.

->**Note** The Application Live View Conventions now supports only Steeltoe Applications.
-The Spring Boot Conventions supports both Spring Boot and Spring Cloud Gateway Applications. <!--For more information about Spring Boot Conventions, see [Enabling Application Live View with Spring Boot Applications](../../spring-boot-conventions/app-live-view-enablement.hbs.md)-->
+>**Note** Application Live View Conventions now supports only Steeltoe applications.
+Spring Boot Conventions supports both Spring Boot and Spring Cloud Gateway applications. <!--For more information about Spring Boot Conventions, see [Enabling Application Live View with Spring Boot Applications](../../spring-boot-conventions/app-live-view-enablement.hbs.md)-->

-To run Application Live View with Steeltoe apps, the Spring Boot convention recognizes PodIntents and adds the following metadata labels
+To run Application Live View with Steeltoe apps, the Spring Boot convention recognizes PodIntents and adds the following metadata labels:

 - `tanzu.app.live.view: "true"`: Enables the connector to observe application pod.
 - `tanzu.app.live.view.application.name: APPLICATION-NAME`: Identifies the app name to be used internally by Application Live View.